 For example, an employer could give a non-cash award with a value of up to £1,000 to an employee who has completed 20 years’ service.

-Annual office events like Christmas parties are generally allowable for both Corporation Tax .
+Annual office events like Christmas parties are generally allowable for Corporation Tax .
 The so-called "annual event" allowance permits an employer to spend up to £150 per head on an event or series of events with no income tax or national insurance implications.
 However, this is subject to the following conditions:

 Should the value of any event exceed the £150 per head limit, tax and national insurance would be liable on the full value and not just the excess over £150.